semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 ```bash
 export DEFECT_DOJO_API_TOKEN=[YOUR_DEFECT_DOJO_TOKEN]
 ```
-Exploring the DefectDojo API, the endpoint is: `/api/v2/import-scan/` for the first import and `/api/v2/reimport-scan` for the following imports.
+When exploring the DefectDojo API, you will notice the `/api/v2/import-scan/` endpoint is used for the first import and the `/api/v2/reimport-scan` endpoint is used for following imports.

 These endpoints receive some parameters.
 The following must be specified:
 * `file`: The Semgrep scan findings report or export in JSON format